hynek/svcs/README.md

 ---

-Additionally, each registered service may have a `ping` callable that can be used in a health check.
+Additionally, each registered service may have a `ping` callable that you can use for health checks.
-You can ask for all pingable registered services with `container.get_pings()`.
+You can request all pingable registered services with `container.get_pings()`.
 This returns a list of `ServicePing` objects that currently have a name property to identify the ping and a `ping` method that instantiates the service, adds it to the cleanup list, and runs the ping.

-Importantly: It is possible to overwrite registered service factories later -- e.g. for testing -- **without monkey-patching**.
+Importantly: It is possible to overwrite registered service factories later -- e.g., for testing -- **without monkey-patching**.
-You have to make sure to remove possibly cached instances from the container if you're using nested dependencies (`Container.forget_service_type()`).
+You have to remove possibly cached instances from the container if you're using nested dependencies (`Container.forget_service_type()`).
 The Flask integration takes care of this for you.

+How to achieve this in other frameworks elegantly is TBD.

 ---

-Generally speaking, the `Registry` object should live on an application-scoped object like Flask's `app.config` object.
+Generally, the `Registry` object should live on an application-scoped object like Flask's `app.config` object.
 On the other hand, the `Container` object should live on a request-scoped object like Flask's `g` object or Pyramid's `request` object.

 > **Note**
-> The core APIs only use pure object without any global state but also without any comfort.
+> The core APIs only use vanilla objects without any global state but also without any comfort.
-> It gets more interesting when using framework-specific integrations where the life-cycle of the Container and thus services is handled automatically.
+> It gets more interesting when using framework-specific integrations where the life-cycle of the container and, thus, services is handled automatically.

 ## Flask

-*svc-reg* has grown from my frustration of the repetitiveness of using the `get_x` that creates an `x` and then stores it on the `g` object [pattern](https://flask.palletsprojects.com/en/latest/appcontext/#storing-data).
+*svc-reg* has grown from my frustration with the repetitiveness of using the `get_x` that creates an `x` and then stores it on the `g` object [pattern](https://flask.palletsprojects.com/en/latest/appcontext/#storing-data).

 Therefore it comes with Flask support out of the box in the form of the `svc_reg.flask` module.

 You can add support for *svc-reg* by calling `svc_reg.flask.init_app(app)` in your [*application factory*](https://flask.palletsprojects.com/en/latest/patterns/appfactories/).
-For instance to create a factory that uses an SQLAlchemy Engine to create Connections, you could do this:
+For instance, to create a factory that uses an SQLAlchemy Engine to produce connections, you could do this:

 ```python
 from flask import Flask